Faculty Chats

 We look forward to meeting you!
 Register below for the faculty chats that you can join.

-Faculty Chats are Thursdays from 8:30-9am CST (1:30-2p GMT) November 9th, November 30th, December 14th, January 11th and January 25th.
+Faculty Chats are Thursdays from 9am-9:30am CST (2pm-2:30pm GMT) October 17th, November 14th, December 12th, February 13th and March 13th.
 Please Register!

 Join a conversation with Dr. Curtin.
 He will be able to share more about his research in machine learning & addiction prediction modeling.
 His lab is called the Addiction Research Center, where he uses machine learning approaches to develop predictive models for addiction related interventions.